These soft molasses cookies are everything Christmas cookies should be: warm spices, soft middles, and a crispy exterior.

 Preheat your oven to 375 degrees F. In a medium bowl, whisk together flour, baking soda, salt, cinnamon, ginger, cloves, and cardamom.
 Set aside.

-In a large bowl, beat together egg, melted butter, sugar, brown sugar, and molasses with a hand mixer or stand mixer, on medium to medium-high speed, until fluffy and well combined -- about 2 minutes.
+In a large bowl, beat together melted butter, granulated sugar, brown sugar, egg, and molasses with a hand mixer or stand mixer, on medium to medium-high speed, until fluffy and well combined -- about 2 minutes.
+It should turn a lighter brown and be the color and texture of smooth peanut butter.

 While mixer is running on its lowest speed, slowly add flour mixture a bit at a time to the molasses mixture.
 Don't dump the whole thing in at once or you'll have flour everywhere.
 Stop when the mixture is just combined - don't overbeat.

-Put some coarse or granulated sugar in a bowl or on a plate (I used turbinado sugar).
-Use a tablespoon scoop to scoop out dough, then roll into a ball between your hands.
+Put coarse or granulated sugar in a bowl or on a plate.
+Use a tablespoon cookie scoop or spoon to scoop out dough, then roll into a ball between your hands.
 Roll the ball in the sugar until it is coated, then place on a cookie sheet lined with parchment paper.
 Repeat with remaining dough, keeping balls about 2 inches apart on the cookie sheet.

 Bake for 8-10 minutes, until cookies are puffed and spread, and cracks have developed on the tops.
 Cool on cookie sheet for 5 minutes, then remove to a rack to cool completely.